The capital of Turkey welcomes me

 So, Ankara, I must apologise, I’ve judged you before meeting you and that’s not ok.

-I judged your grey colour before without knowing that within you you kept a colourful secret.
+I judged your grey colour without knowing that you kept a colourful secret within.
 Your alleys would shout about it in the distance and your ruined houses whispered it on our way.

 Ankara Castle (Kalesi): the best views on the city